Bryce Cotton: 2016–17 season: Championship and grand final MVP

-2017–18 season: NBL MVP and Club MVP
+2017–18 season: NBL MVP

 After attempting to re-enter the NBA via minicamps and the Summer League, Cotton made the decision to return to Perth, re-signing with the Wildcats for 2017–18 NBL season on July 14, 2017.
 Cotton was considered a long-shot to re-join the Wildcats and reportedly turned down an offer from Spanish club Unicaja Málaga.
-Cotton was the NBL's highest earner in 2017–18 with a $600,000 contract.

 In the Wildcats' season opener on October 7, Cotton scored a game-high 24 points in a 96–86 win over the Brisbane Bullets.
-On November 9, he scored a game-high 26 points in an 88–84 loss to the New Zealand Breakers.
-On December 10, he scored a season-high 36 points in a 99–91 win over the Illawarra Hawks, moving the Wildcats to atop the NBL ladder with a 10–3 record.
-The Wildcats dropped to 13–9 following two horror losses to the Sydney Kings in Round 15.
-On January 27, 2018, he scored 27 points in a 90–73 win over the Breakers.
-In the Wildcats' regular-season finale on February 18, Cotton scored a game-high 24 points on 6-of-11 shooting from 3-point range along with six assists in an 89–61 win over the Cairns Taipans.
+On December 10, he scored a season-high 36 points in a 99–91 win over the Illawarra Hawks.
+In the Wildcats' regular-season finale on February 18, Cotton scored a game-high 24 points with six 3-pointers and six assists in an 89–61 win over the Cairns Taipans.
 The Wildcats finished the regular season in third place with a 16–12 record, while Cotton finished as the NBL's leader in 3-pointers made with 84.
 The mark came from 187 attempts, giving him a 3-point shooting percentage of 44.9 – the best in the league for any player taking an average of at least one attempt per game.
-His 84 3-pointers sits third-most in Wildcats history for a regular season, behind Jermaine Beal (87, 2014) and James Harvey (85, 2006).
+His 84 3-pointers was also third-most in Wildcats history for a regular season, behind Jermaine Beal (87, 2014) and James Harvey (85, 2006).
 Cotton also led the league in total points scored with 544, averaging 19.4 points per game.
-On the eve of the Wildcats' finals campaign, Cotton was named the NBL Most Valuable Player for the 2017–18 season, finishing 23 votes ahead of second place.
+He was subsequently named the NBL Most Valuable Player for the 2017–18 season.
 He became just the third Wildcat to win the award, joining Paul Rogers (2000) and Kevin Lisch (2012).
-He was also named to his first All-NBL First Team.
+He was also named to the All-NBL First Team.